 - 1. Superior Product Product is our number one priority.
 We are focused on providing the right product, in the right channels of distribution, at the right time.
 We offer a full line of apparel, footwear and accessories so busy moms can quickly and easily put together head-to-toe outfits.
 Our design, merchandising, sourcing, and planning teams strive to ensure that our product is trend right, while at the same time balancing fashion and fashion basics with more frequent, wear-now deliveries.
-We reintroduced the Gymboree brand in February 2020 on an enhanced Gymboree website and in certain co-branded locations in Company stores in the U.S. and Canada, and in November 2021, we introduced our new brand, Sugar & Jade, which is targeted at the girls' "tween" market and is offered exclusively online. - 2.
+We reintroduced the Gymboree brand in February 2020 on an enhanced Gymboree website and in certain co-branded locations in Company stores in the U.S. and Canada.
+We also launched the Sugar & Jade brand in November 2021 which is targeted at the girls' "tween" market and is offered exclusively online, and more recently, launched the PJ Place brand in October 2022, which is a sleepwear lifestyle brand targeted towards Millennial and Gen Z customers, and is offered exclusively online. - 2.
 Digital Transformation The transformation of our digital capabilities continues to expand with the development of completely redesigned responsive sites and mobile applications, providing an online shopping experience geared toward the needs of our "on-the-go" customers, expanded customer personalization, which delivers unique, relevant content designed to drive sales, loyalty and retention, and the ability to have our entire store fleet equipped with ship-from-store capabilities.
 Also, in response to increased digital demand, including as a result of the COVID-19 pandemic, the Company has continued to increase the utilization of its third-party logistics provider to further support both our U.S. and Canadian e-commerce operations. - 3.
-Fleet Optimization As a result of the heightened demand for online purchasing, including due to the COVID-19 pandemic, we accelerated our planned store closures under our fleet optimization initiative and have closed 256 stores, against our original target of 300 stores, over the past two fiscal years, including the 78 stores closed during Fiscal 2021.
-We have closed 527 stores since the announcement of this initiative in 2013.
-We are targeting 40 retail store closures in Fiscal 2022, which would bring our total store closures since the fleet optimization initiative began to 567 stores.
+Alternative Channels of Distribution We have 220 international points of distribution (stores, shop-in-shops, ecommerce sites) with five partners operating in 15 countries.
+We generate revenues from our franchisees from the sale of products and sales royalties.
+Our wholesale business includes our relationship with Amazon, which we strengthened in Fiscal 2022, and is a key focus area in our wholesale distribution growth strategy.
+Amazon is an important customer acquisition vehicle and represents a significant growth opportunity in Fiscal 2023 and beyond. - 4.
+Fleet Optimization As a result of the heightened demand for online purchasing, including due to the COVID-19 pandemic, in Fiscal 2020 we accelerated our planned store closures under our 2013 fleet optimization initiative, targeting the closure of 300 additional stores.
+We closed 315 stores over the past three fiscal years, bringing the total closed stores to 586 since the announcement of the original fleet optimization initiative in 2013.
+We are currently targeting approximately 100 additional store closures, with the majority in Fiscal 2023, which will leave us with approximately 500 stores entering 2024.